Social Democracy and the Balance of Political Power

 Any policy enacted for the betterment of the working class is the result of a tilt in this balance towards the workers.
 Strikes, civil unrest, and other forms of class struggle alter the balance and change the sum total of policy.
 Legislation follows which (temporarily) codifies these changes.
 Elected officials pay you in your own coin and call it progress.

+Understanding how political change comes about and how policy is enacted, what is the role of socialist reformers?
 Democratic socialism – the attempt to implement workers control via institutions of bourgeois democracy – is consequently a form of elaborate theater.
 It is the performance of the struggle between capital and labor without being the thing itself.
 Not only is the combat an elaborate ritual, but as in the case of theater, this ritualized combat takes place on a platform which is also a construction – a stage which is safely removed from the arena of actual political struggle.

-The democratic socialists, through the process of coming into “power”, and through the exercise thereof – which creates and recreates bourgeois political theater, are thereby married to capital and carry out its interests.
+The democratic socialists, through the process of coming into “power”, and through the exercise thereof (which creates and recreates bourgeois political theater), are thereby married to capital and carry out its interests.

 What does capital gain in the bargain?